2018 Copa Truck season

+Women have a place in the Truck Cup, with two drivers vying for the top spot on the podium.
+In addition to Débora Rodrigues, one of the sport's pioneers, the category now also features Bia Figueiredo, who has competed in everything from Formula 3 Sudamericana to the Indianapolis 500.

 Teams and drivers

 Race calendar and results

 The Copa Truck is divided into four parallel championships with two stages (South Truck Cup, Southeast Truck Cup, Midwest Truck Cup and Mercosul Truck Cup), totaling eight stages.
 And a ninth stage, denominated The Great Final, will define the general champion of the category.